The Noether--Lefschetz theorem in arbitrary characteristic: Surjectivity

 The restrictions $(\beta|_{S_i'}^*D_i)|_{C'_\eta}$ have the same degree, so by the procedure of Lemma~\ref{lem:cl^0_to_sections} $D_1$ and $D_2$ define a section of $\mathbf{Jac}(X'/\mathbb P^{n-1})\to U_{\mathrm{sm}}$ over $(L_1\cup L_2)\cap U_{\mathrm{sm}}$.
 This extends uniquely to a section $\sigma$ of $\mathbf{Jac}(X'/\mathbb P^{n-1})\to U_{\mathrm{sm}}$ by Theorem~\ref{thm:gs_extend_sections} {\cite[Theorem 1.3]{graber-starr13}}.
 By Lemma~\ref{lem:cl^0_to_sections} we can find a divisor $D'$ on $X'$ defining $\sigma$ and such that $(\pi_* D')|_{S_i} \sim D_i$ for each $i$. \end{proof}

 The same argument applied to the 2-plane case of Theorem~\ref{thm:gs_extend_sections} gives surjectivity for complete intersection threefolds of members of $|V|$ that are very general over $k_0$.
 We also get surjectivity to higher-dimensional complete intersections by factoring the restriction map. \begin{cor} In the setting of Assumption~\ref{assumption:inj}, assume that $X$ is defined over a field $\mathbb K$ of infinite transcendence degree and that $n\geq 4$.
-For a complete intersection $Y$ of $r\leq n-3$ members of $|\mathcal L|$ very general over $k_0$, the restriction map is surjective. \begin{proof} It suffices to show the case when $Y\in|V|$ is a divisor.
-If $\dim Y\geq 4$, let $Z$ be a threefold obtained as the complete intersection of $Y$ with members of $|V|$ very general over $k_0$.
-The restriction map $\Cl(X)\to\Cl(Z)$ is surjective and factors through $\Cl(Y)\to\Cl(Z)$, which is injective by Corollary~\ref{cor:inj_to_surfaces}. \end{proof} \end{cor}
+For a complete intersection $Y$ of $r\leq n-3$ members of $|\mathcal L|$ very general over $k_0$, the restriction map is surjective. \end{cor}